Fe (video game): Reception

-Fe received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Fe received "mixed or average" reviews, according to video game review aggregator platform Metacritic.

 Polygon liked the freeform nature of exploration "Unlike most 3D platform games, Fe refuses to grab me by the shoulders and point me in any particular direction.
-It doesn’t indicate what I ought to actually be doing.
+It doesn't indicate what I ought to actually be doing.
 It just lets me wander around its pretty gardens".
 Game Informer felt that art style was bland and confused the player, "With the myriad spikes, every creature in the game looks like an enemy...
 Every area of the forest also feels similar, even if the color scheme is working overtime to try and make locations feel distinct".
 While liking the themes of the story, Rock Paper Shotgun criticized how the game felt aimless at points, "As a consequence of Fe's desire to be open and ambiguous in its presentation, it's also surprisingly directionless in its opening moments.
 I love freedom and open worlds, but I always feel a bit overwhelmed, almost agoraphobic, when there's not even a given reason for going anywhere.
 GamesRadar+ enjoyed the traversal mechanics and the design of the semi-open world, "The world developer Spoink has created is incredible, and regularly takes your breath away if you let it".